cadebrown/old.cade.site/_posts/2020-08-05-diy-gamma-zeta.md

 we would like this to be self contained, and distributable to any other C99 project. further, the results should be accurate to the requested precision (`double` in C is typically IEEE 64 bit)

-we include `lgamma` functions to compute the logarithm of the gamma function; we won't go into optimizing for this case too much, but I need this for kscript so we will also generate it (to generate it yourself, include `--lgamma` in your arguments to the script)
+we include `lgamma` functions to compute the logarithm of the gamma function; we won't go into optimizing for this case too much, but i need this for kscript so we will also generate it (to generate it yourself, include `--lgamma` in your arguments to the script)

 ## Implementation

-the source code I used is available for free: [view on GitHub](https://gist.github.com/CadeBrown/f60d234cbfae1fc3cc1dcb114b93d538)
+the source code i used is available for free: [view on GitHub](https://gist.github.com/CadeBrown/f60d234cbfae1fc3cc1dcb114b93d538)

-I used [this paper](http://numbers.computation.free.fr/Constants/Miscellaneous/zetaevaluations.pdf) to form the basis of my implementation for the Zeta function. specifically, section `1.2` entitled `Convergence of alternating series method`. we'll also need an implementation of the Gamma Function, which I've linked papers to help us. note that we can use C's `tgamma` function for real number computations, but we'll have to roll our own for complex numbers (we'll implement both, for completeness).
-I won't go into all of the derivations for all the formula (those are covered in the papers I linked if you're interested); I'll try and just breifly cover the motivation and basic algebra between formulas
+i used [this paper](http://numbers.computation.free.fr/Constants/Miscellaneous/zetaevaluations.pdf) to form the basis of my implementation for the Zeta function. specifically, section `1.2` entitled `Convergence of alternating series method`. we'll also need an implementation of the Gamma Function, which i've linked papers to help us. note that we can use C's `tgamma` function for real number computations, but we'll have to roll our own for complex numbers (we'll implement both, for completeness). i won't go into all of the derivations for all the formula (those are covered in the papers i linked if you're interested); i'll try and just breifly cover the motivation and basic algebra between formulas

 references: